Chipsee/Documentation/docs/source/PCs/ARM/index.rst

 #####################################

 This section contains marketing collateral and OS downloads for the Industrial Panel PCs based on |Arm| |Cortex| platforms.
-Chipsee Product Naming Scheme allows for quick extraction of the key features from the product numbers (PN) direclty, so familiarize yourself with the :ref:`naming-rules-Arm` to make navigating through the repository much easier.
+Chipsee Product Naming Scheme allows for quick extraction of the key features from the product numbers (PN) directly, so familiarize yourself with the :ref:`naming-rules-Arm` to make navigating through the repository much easier.

 .. rubric:: Products by platform: |Cortex|-A9 (CS-SOM-iMX6Q)